 New recipe!!
 Strawberry birthday cake with Greek yogurt cream gluten-free.

-This is the cake I gifted myself this year for my birthday, with the combinations I love most, the freshness of Greek yogurt, strawberries, and white chocolate.
+This is the cake I made for myself this year for my birthday, with the combinations I love the most, the freshness of Greek yogurt, strawberries, and white chocolate.

-Lemon and vanilla are a must, strictly fresh lemons (from dad’s tree) and mind-blowing vanilla!!
-Yes, I have to tell you about this!
-You should know that a friend of mine, who visited Madagascar on vacation, gifted me a bag of the freshest vanilla beans directly from there.
-You can’t imagine the scent and texture, nothing like what you buy.
-I’ll just say I keep it in a vacuum-sealed bag, inside an airtight container in a cabinet in my kitchen.
-Well, everything in the cabinet smells like vanilla, and when I open it, it’s an explosion of fragrance.
+Lemon and vanilla cannot be missing, strictly fresh lemons (from dad’s tree) and an amazing vanilla!!
+Oh yes, I have to tell you about this!
+You must know that I was gifted a bag of vanilla beans, freshly picked directly from Madagascar, by a friend who was on vacation there.
+You can’t imagine the aroma and texture, nothing like what you buy.
+I’ll just tell you that I keep it in an airtight bag, inside an airtight container in a cupboard in my kitchen.
+Well, everything in the cupboard smells of vanilla and when I open it, it’s an explosion of fragrance.
 Amazing!
 But let’s continue…

-Wanting to make a lactose-free dessert, the only limit is the white chocolate, but you can omit it both in the filling, which will still be excellent, and in the decoration.
-Instead of the pink drips, you can simply decorate with dollops of cream and fresh strawberries.
-Fortunately, I have a slight lactose intolerance, and since I love white chocolate, especially paired with strawberries and red fruits, I use lactose-free ingredients for the cream and make an exception for the chocolate (I know I shouldn’t, but some may understand me).
+Wanting to make a lactose-free dessert, the only limitation is white chocolate, but you can omit it in both the filling, which will still be delicious, and the decoration.
+Instead of the pink drizzles, you can simply decorate with whipped cream tufts and fresh strawberries.
+Fortunately, I have a mild lactose intolerance, and since I love white chocolate especially combined with strawberries and red fruits, I use lactose-free ingredients for the cream and make an exception for the chocolate (I know I shouldn’t, but someone will understand me).

-Now, enough chatting, shall we move on to the recipe?
+Enough chatting, let’s move on to the recipe?

 - Difficulty: Medium